 TEP’s 2020 IRP also describes the company’s plans to provide 70 percent of its power from renewable resources by 2035.
 The company will significantly expand its wind and solar power resources and has proposed retirement of its remaining coal-fired power plants by 2032.

 TEP has already started expanding its cost‐effective renewable resources.
-In 2021, TEP started delivering clean energy from new wind and solar facilities including:
+In 2021, TEP more than doubled its large community-scale renewable energy resources with three new wind and solar facilities including:

 - The 250-megawatt (MW) Oso Grande Wind farm in southeast New Mexico, which generates enough power each year to serve nearly 100,000 homes.
 The site was chosen for its proximity to transmission lines and strong wind resources, particularly during the morning, evening and overnight hours when solar arrays produce little or no power.